bright/new-www/_posts/2020-07-22-erc20-substrate-nest-example.md

 tags: ['substrate', 'parity', 'blockchain', 'nest', 'nestjs', 'smart contract', 'erc20', 'cryptocurrency']
 ---

 In this blog post I will guide you through the process of implementing an ERC20 token with use of a smart contract on a Substrate node and accessing it from a NestJS application.
 If you would like to get a basic concept of what blockchain, Substrate or smart contracts are you may check our [previous blog post](https://brightinventions.pl/blog/why-would-you-use-substrate/).
+NestJS is a framework for building Node.js applications, to get the basics you can visit it's [documentation website](https://docs.nestjs.com/).

 You can access the [working project on GitHub](https://github.com/aolszewska/substrate-erc20-nestjs)